Getting your Connecticut life insurance license is the first step towards becoming a life insurance agent in the state.

 Can I get a temporary life insurance agent license in Connecticut?

 Yes.
 Connecticut provides a 180-day, temporary life insurance license.
-You can apply via the CID website and select the “Producer New” application option.
+The Connecticut Insurance Department requires you to apply online via their website and select the “Producer New” for the insurance producer license application option.
 You may not apply through the NIPR or submit a paper application.
-The application fee is $140.

 Do I need to get my securities license on top of a life insurance license in Connecticut?